Firebase Data Structure

 Locations for data can nest as deeply as you like.
 For example, the last name for user 'fred' is located at:

 When creating a new nested Firebase location, any parents which don't currently exist will be automatically created.
-If you want to add another user, you can set the following path to the string 'Mike' and the parent locations '/users/name' and '/users/name/mike' will be automatically created.
+If you want to add another user, you can set the following path to the string 'Mike' and the parent locations '/users/mike' and '/users/mike/name' will be automatically created.

 If you remove the value for 'first' which you just set, the parents (who now contain no children with data) will be automatically removed and our Firebase will be the same as it was before adding the new user.